-3. Avoid Outfits that are Too Tight or Too Revealing
+Anything Too Tight or Too Revealing

 Wedding is a happy event, and it often times involves band playing and champagne flowing on the rooftop.
 But, hey, please be reminded it is different than clubbing, thus what to wear to a wedding should be appropriate for the wedding venue.

-Are you attending the vow exchange ceremony as well as the reception in the same petite wedding guest dress?
+Are you attending the vow exchange ceremony as well as the reception in the same wedding guest dress?
 Most of us do not bring two guest outfits to attend a wedding, so, most likely you will be wearing the same dress to sit through the ceremony and then go to the reception.

 If that’s the case, there’s simply no excuse for wearing a dress that is too revealing or too tight as it draws attention towards you in a sexual and provocative manner, especially if the ceremony is in a church!

-As a petite woman, often times we choose well fitted dresses, because baggy clothing just doesn’t look good on shorter girls.
+Often times we choose well fitted dresses, because baggy clothing just doesn’t look good on shorter girls.
 There is nothing wrong to show off your curves.
 However, that doesn’t mean you need to flounce all your assets at once.
 Remember, you are not dressing up for prom, and outfits that are too loud and sparkly, awfully shiny and tight will make feel and look like the odd one out.

-What’s worse, a tight and revealing outfit will make you conscious about fixing your neckline and adjusting the thigh-high slits, and besides, if you want to dance and drink the night away, it’s best to be comfortable in a dress that accentuates your petite body in an elegant manner.
+What’s worse, a tight and revealing outfit will make you conscious about fixing your neckline and adjusting the thigh-high slits, and besides, if you want to dance and drink the night away, it’s best to be comfortable in a dress that accentuates your body in an elegant manner.

 If you’re been planning to woo away some sexy-lookin’ groomsmen, save that for later because wearing an outfit that is too tight, too bold, too revealing and too short will only attract you inappropriate attention at a wedding.

-4. Don’t Wear Dresses that are Too Short
+Dresses that are Too Short

-On the one side, flaunting a short petite wedding guest dress will make you appear taller by elongating your legs and highlighting your frame.
+On the one side, flaunting a short wedding guest dress will make you appear taller by elongating your legs and highlighting your frame.
 But on the other hand, a dress that is too short can quickly pass on as trashy and vulgar, and it will also threaten to deprive the bride from her limelight by drawing attention towards you.